radema/pact-ai/docs/ROADMAP.md

 [ ] Update `developer` and `qa_engineer` descriptions to integrate tests effectively.

-[ ] Enhance MPR: add MPR guidelines and an MPR trust score.

 [ ] Add tests for CI

 [ ] Publish to PyPI.